Question from Grady: I recently started using Outlook.com for my email after buying a new PC that didn’t come with Microsoft Office.

 2 – Open the email you want to view the headers for.

-3 – Click the More actions icon in the top-right corner of the message windows (it looks like three horizontal dots).
+3 – Click the More actions icon that’s just above the date in the top-right corner of the message window (it looks like three horizontal dots).

-4 – Select View message source from the drop-down menu.
+4 – Select View>View message source from the drop-down menu.